-Should you buy a WD Black SN850 or Seagate Firecuda 530 for your PS5?
+WD Black SN850 SSD vs. Seagate FireCuda 530: Which is best for PS5?

 The WD Black SN850 now comes in a model with a heatsink, meaning it's easy to just use it in your PS5.
 It loads games just as fast or faster than the PS5's drive, providing a seamless experience.
-The prices are comparable to other competing models, though there's no high-end 4TB option.
+The prices are in line with other competing models, though there's no high-end 4TB option.

 - Compatible with PS5

-- Great loading speeds
+- Fast loading speeds

-- Lack of higher-end options
+- Lack of higher-end 4TB options

 The Seagate FireCuda 530 includes a heatsink, so it's also usable within the PS5.
 Games load just as fast or faster than if they're installed directly on the PS5's internal drive.
 There's even a high-end 4 TB option, though it's expensive and extra hard to find.